Pentax S1 35 mm SLR review

 This is a review of the Pentax S1 35 mm SLR, which was one of the last cameras Pentax made before they launched their iconic Spotmatic series.
 This camera also has the optional clip on exposure meter made for the S series cameras, and I’ve included that in the review.

-Pentax S1 Images
+Images of the Pentax S1

 My Pentax S1 Camera.